 Heat is also radiated to the cold space beyond the atmosphere.
 This radiation is mostly at middle infrared wavelengths, between the strong carbon dioxide bands near 15 microns wavelength and the 6-micron band of water vapor.
 Most of the radiated heat is from the ground, because the overlying air is generally cooler than the ground.
 Convection ceases, and the surface (and the adjacent air) begins to cool.

 These nocturnal inversions were discovered in the 19th Century.
-Brandes mentioned them in 1806; but they were more widely puiblicized by Glaisher's popular book “Travels in the Air” (1871), where he wrote: “The differences have been immense; even with a clear sky, the most favourable for establishing a mean, the figures vary very greatly---that is to say, within 100 feet near to the earth we now know there may be a decline of temperature of several degrees during the mid-hours of the day, and that during the mid-hours of the night there may be, and generally is, an increase of several degrees.”
+Brandes mentioned them in 1806; but they were more widely publicized by Glaisher's popular book “Travels in the Air” (1871), where he wrote: “The differences have been immense; even with a clear sky, the most favourable for establishing a mean, the figures vary very greatly---that is to say, within 100 feet near to the earth we now know there may be a decline of temperature of several degrees during the mid-hours of the day, and that during the mid-hours of the night there may be, and generally is, an increase of several degrees.”

 Copyright © 2014, 2025, 2026 Andrew T. Young